How Did This All Begin?

 #4 Give back.
 We donate time and resources to our local nonprofits, with a goal of 10 volunteer hours per month per staff member.

-In 2015, our team maintained our average of 20 hours of volunteer time per person each month!
-I put my time where my mouth is too and serve as President and Treasurer of the Board for several area nonprofit organizations, and have served as our local Chamber of Commerce President for the past five years.
+In 2017, our team maintained our average of 20 hours of volunteer time per person each month!
+I put my time where my mouth is too and serve as President and Treasurer of the Board for several area nonprofit organizations, and have served as our local Chamber of Commerce President for the past seven years.

-Thank you for nine great years and we look forward to many more – serving you and our community!
+Thank you for twelve great years and we look forward to many more – serving you and our community!